tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 [minimum information principle](http://super-memory.com/articles/20rules.htm#minimum%20information%20principle)
 and makes the card harder.

+Should you make 29 different (targeted) sentence cards just for `出す`？ It's not necessary.
-When you find the same word used to express a different meaning, it's totally acceptable to make another card if you think it helps you.
+When you find the same word used to express a different meaning, it's acceptable to make another card if you think it helps you.
 To distinguish the cards rely on context around the target word.
 *Making another card does not contradict the minimum information principle because the extra information is added in extra cards.*